 There is some truth to both of the above suppositions.
 Still, there is also a lot of gray to go with the black and white.
-For more than 50 years the author has witnessed and studied the amazing ability of rats and mice to carry large numbers of disease pathogens at once.
+For many years the authors have witnessed and studied the amazing ability of rats and mice to carry large numbers of disease pathogens at once.
 That’s sobering, to say the least.
-Over that time he’s only seen the number of confirmed diseases they carry go up, rather than down.
+Over that time we’ve only seen the number of confirmed diseases they carry go up, rather than down.
 As time goes on, chances are that many more diseases vectored by all species of rats and mice in most or all locales, will be discovered.
-As a result, the author doubts either of the suppositions cited above will bear out in the long run.
+As a result, it seems doubtful either of the suppositions cited above will bear out in the long run.

 Consider just one example: It was initially believed, when hantavirus first “surfaced,” that it was confined to the Four Corners region, where southeastern Utah, southwestern Colorado, northeastern Arizona, and northwestern New Mexico meet.
 That’s where, in 1993, an outbreak of hantavirus infections caused the first known human cases, many of which were fatal.
 Supposedly, this was a novel virus that had never before been encountered, yet genetic analysis eventually showed it had been around for centuries.
 Further, by 2014 scientists had found a long list of related hantaviruses that were carried, not only by mice, but by shrews, moles, and bats.